Beyoncé Is Going To Make Bank From Uber Going Public

 We all know Beyoncé is brilliant, but this move she made in 2015 may be the absolute ultimate in future planning.
-Four years ago, Beyoncé was offered $6 (£4.65) million to perform for a corporate Uber event in Las Vegas.
-Instead of cold hard cash, Queen Bey asked for payment in equity — and now that $6 million has turned into as much as $300 (£232.4) million.
-That is A LOT of money.
+Four years ago, Beyoncé was offered $6 million to perform for a corporate Uber event in Las Vegas.
+Instead of cold hard cash, Queen Bey asked for payment in equity — and now that $6 million has turned into as much more.

 Advertisement